-|Record Neutral||0-3 (.000) Games: 3|
+|Record Neutral||0-4 (.000) Games: 4|

-In 2012 Burker directed her squad to back-to-back 10-win seasons for the first time in program history.
-The Hokies finished 2012 with a 10-7 record, while taking things to new heights when they not only claimed their first ever victory over in-state rival Virginia, but the 10-9 overtime win was also the first over a top-10 team, as the Cavaliers were ranked No. 7 at the time.
+In 2012, Burker directed her squad to back-to-back 10-win seasons for the first time in program history.
+The Hokies finished 2012 with a 10-7 record, while taking things to new heights when they not only claimed their first ever victory over in-state rival Virginia, but the 10-9 overtime win was also the program’s first over a top-10 team, as the Cavaliers were ranked No. 7 at the time.

-Tech finished .500 or better for the third straight season in 2013, wrapping up the year with an 8-8 record while setting a new program best after going 5-3 on the road.
+Tech finished .500 or better for the third straight season in 2013, wrapping up the year with an 8-8 record, while setting a new program best after going 5-3 on the road.
 The Hokies also excelled in the classroom, placing at least six players on the All-ACC Academic team for the third straight season.

-Burker made a big impact on lacrosse in the west as Stanford transitioned into the Mountain Pacific Sports Federation.
-She was named Rookie of the Year as a freshman in the Mountain Pacific Lacrosse League as well as her team’s Attacker of the Year.
-As a four-time conference tournament All-Star and a four-time All-Conference selection, Burker finished her career as one of only three players all-time at Stanford to be ranked in the top 10 in every career chart.
+Burker made a big impact on lacrosse in the west, as Stanford transitioned into the Mountain Pacific Sports Federation.
+She was named Rookie of the Year as a freshman in the Mountain Pacific Lacrosse League, as well as her team’s Attacker of the Year.
+As a four-time conference tournament all-star and a four-time all-conference selection, Burker finished her career as one of only three players at Stanford to be ranked in the top 10 in every career chart.
 While standing atop the Cardinal career-scoring list with 143 goals, she also finished second with 64 career assists, 120 draw controls and 155 ground balls at the time of her graduation.

 Named to the U.S. National Teams program at the completion of her junior season, Burker competed until 2008 as a captain for the Developmental Squad along with former Tech assistant coach Lindsay Lewis.